 Beyond these benefits, a remaining challenge that I see for the framework is to become more meaningful in terms of practical application.
 Can the framework move beyond a compelling form of urban introspection toward something that will motivate action and actual on-the-ground improvement in people’s lives?
 That is, of course, a high bar for any assessment project, and to be sure it is among the stated goals of Thriving Cities.

 Going forward, I am eager to seeing how this unique, multi-disciplinary effort delivers on its goals of not only helping stakeholders and practitioners understand what it means to thrive, but also helping us get there.

-Craig Helmstetter, Ph.D., is Senior Research Manager at Wilder Research and is Project Director for Minnesota Compass.
-He initially wrote this article as a blog for Thriving Cities.
+Craig Helmstetter, Ph.D., is the former Project Director for Minnesota Compass.
+He initially wrote this article as a blog post for Thriving Cities.